 Getting in Europe during the offseason has its perks.
-The best thing is that you won’t find many crowds and everything is cheaper in Europe in November, from hotel rooms to train tickets and flights.
+The best thing is that you won’t find many crowds and everything is cheaper in Europe in November, from hotel rooms to train tickets, tours, and flights.

 If you are a culture vulture, fall brings the season of arts in Europe.
 In short, you may expect to get the taste of everything, from Italian pasta, French pastries, to the charm of cold mornings and historic architecture.